 Deptford High Street, Deptford, London SE8

-A plain Gothic Revival church of 1844-1845 designed by the mission priest of Greenwich, Canon Richard North, who was also responsible for later extensions.
-Notable furnishings include an elaborate reredos by F. A. Walters and executed by Earp, Son and Hobbs.
+A plain Gothic Revival church of 1844-5 designed by the mission priest of Greenwich, Canon Richard North, who was also responsible for later extensions.
+Notable furnishings include an elaborate reredos by F. A. Walters and executed by Earp, Son & Hobbs.
 The furnishings of the Sacred Heart Chapel are also by Walters.

-In the 19th century, the Catholic community in Deptford consisted predominantly of Irish labourers, working in the dockyard, the shipbuilding yards, for the railway or as builders.
-Deptford was initially served by priests from St George’s Fields, until a parish was established at Greenwich.
-In 1842 a separate mission was established at Deptford, with Fr William Marshall as its first pastor.
+In the nineteenth century, the Catholic community in Deptford consisted predominantly of Irish labourers, working in the dockyard, the shipbuilding yards, for the railway or as builders.
+Deptford was initially served by priests from St George’s Fields, then Greenwich.
+In 1842 a separate mission was established at Deptford, with Fr William Marshall its first pastor.
 The following year, a temporary chapel was opened in the school buildings, a gift of Canon Richard North, the priest at Greenwich.
 Plans for a permanent building in the High Street were realised in 1844, when on 22 June the first stone was laid for a new church designed by Canon North, who was also the patron.
 The cost of the stock brick building was £2,000.
 Consisting only of a nave, it opened in August 1845.
 It was formally opened in 1846.

 In 1855, a four-storey battlemented presbytery was built to the south of the church.
 At the same time, a statue of Our Lady was placed in the church.
 In the 1850s, there was also a campaign for the enlargement of the church.
 In his fundraising appeal of 1859, the parish priest Fr Joseph North described how the poor congregation would not be able to fund the extension and appealed for outside donations.
 The appeal was successful and chancel and Lady Chapel, built again to designs by Canon North, were opened in December 1859.
 A few days later, the high altar was consecrated.